Surcharges

 Payment Receipt

-If you surcharge your customers, you should send a payment receipt to your customers that contains all payment data required by card schemes.
+If you surcharge your customers, you should send a payment receipt to your customers that contains all payment data required by card brands.
 To be able to surcharge you must have the setting Send Payment Receipt enabled.
-You can turn on this setting by selecting the checkbox next to Send Payment Receipt on the Preferences page under Payments.
+You can enable this setting by selecting the checkbox next to Send Payment Receipt on the Preferences page under Payments.

-If the setting is enabled, AR Automation will send a payment receipt email for all payments processed through AR Automation.
-The email will be delivered to the default billing contact and all contacts with the setting Copy on messages enabled.
+If the setting is enabled, AR Automation sends a payment receipt email for all payments processed through AR Automation.
+The email id delivered to the default billing contact and all contacts with the setting Copy on messages enabled.

 📘